Waaal/BobaOS/doc/STCQ/A20_Line.md

 The A20 line represents the 20st line on a address bus (counting from 0).
 The old 8086 had a memory wraparound feature where addresses larger than 1MByte got truncated.
 That newer processor can still be combatible with old programs who use this feature the A20 line support was added.

 A20 Line needs to be **on**.
-Because with A20 line, we can access addresses, bigger than 20 bit.
+Because with A20 line, we can access the 20th bit.
-If A20 Line is off addresses bigger than 20 bit gets truncated:
+If A20 Line is off addresses that uses the 20th bit gets truncated.
 ```
 0x1080C8    -   1 0000 1000 0000 1100 1000
        truncated to
 0x0080C8    -   0 0000 1000 0000 1100 1000
 ```

-So if A20 line is not on memory addresses that uses this 20th line gets truncated.

 ## Test for A20 line support
 *This example test needs to be done in real mode.*